Midtan/midfunc/README.md

 # midfunc
-Some function(s) I probably used in some way or the other
+Some VapourSynth function(s) I probably used in some way or the other.